tari-project/rfcs/src/RFC-0250_Covenants.md

 to put a "box" around these inputs/outputs there is nothing to stop someone from including inputs and outputs from other boxes as long as balance is maintained.

-This results in an interesting dilemma: how do we allow rules that dictate how future outputs look only armed with the knowledge that the rule must apply to one or more outputs?
+This results in an interesting dilemma: how do we allow rules that dictate how future outputs look, armed only with the knowledge that the rule must apply to one or more outputs?

 In this RFC, we detail a covenant scheme that allows the [UTXO] originator to express a _filter_ that must be